 CRM integration enables you to add or augment CRM features by connecting your software to third-party tools.
-Most CRMs have built-in integrations that can be linked to your external tools; if that’s not an option, you can also use a third-party connector or build connectors from scratch.
-CRM integration allows your sales tools and data to communicate with each other and share information, creating a seamless experience that links your CRM with your email, calendar, and more.
+Most CRMs have built-in integrations that can be linked to your external tools; if that’s not an option, you can also use a third-party connector or build one from scratch.
+CRM integration allows your sales tools and data to communicate with each other and share information, creating a seamless experience that links your CRM with email, calendar, and more.

 Although the CRM you implement may tick most or all of your boxes, there may be a few holes when it comes to essential features.
 CRM integration solves that issue by connecting outside tools to your CRM, enabling them to “talk” to each other – in other words, exchange data so that everything you need is in one central location.
 Integrations are a way for you to tailor a CRM to meet your company’s ideal specifications, so you can add or enhance the functions you need.

 There are four ways to perform CRM integration, each with varying levels of difficulty: